learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Overview

-A React compoment's lifecycle contains distinct phases for creation and deletion.
+A React component's lifecycle contains distinct phases for creation and deletion.
 In coding terms, these are called **mounting** and **unmounting**.
-You can also think of as "setup" and "cleanup".
+You can also think of them as "setup" and "cleanup".

 If you were going to have a picnic, just before you lay down the picnic blanket you'd make sure the ground was level and clean.
-Also, after you've done with your picnic and before you clean up your picnic blanket, you'd make sure you've taken all your belongings off it and cleared up any rubbish left on the grass so people after you could easily use the same spot.
+Also, after you're done, and before you clean up your picnic blanket, you'd make sure you've taken all your belongings off it and cleared up any rubbish left on the grass so people after you can easily use the same spot.

 That's very similar to what happens with React components.
 The browser window is almost like a great big field that loads of components can use.
-And when they leave, it's only polite of them to clean up the space they were using so that other components could reuse the same space without any annoyances due to things left behind.
+And when they leave, it's only polite of them to clean up the space they were using — so that other components could reuse the same space without any annoyances due to things left behind.

 ## Mounting

-In the mounting (or creation, or "setup") phase, we have two **lifecycle methods** we can have access to:
+In the mounting (or creation, or "setup") phase, we have access to two **lifecycle methods**:
 **componentWillMount** and **componentDidMount**.

 ### componentWillMount

 **componentWillMount** is called only once in the component lifecycle, immediately before the component is rendered.
-It is usually used to perform any state changes needed before the initial render, because calling this.setState in this method will not trigger any additional re-render.
+It is usually used to perform any state changes needed before the initial render, because calling this.setState in this method will not trigger an additional render.
 This is useful to bear in mind, because in most cases whenever we change the component's state, a re-render is triggered.

 In picnic terms, **componentWillMount** is the moment when you arrive at the field with your picnic blanket and you make sure the spot you've chosen is nice and level.
 You might find some twigs or little rocks you need to clean up before you lay your blanket down.

-In React terms, the use-cases for this are quite subtle, but for example suppose you wanted to keep the time and date of when the component was created in your component state, you could set this up in **componentWillMount**.
+In React terms, the use-cases for this are quite subtle.
+For example, suppose you want to keep the time and date of when the component was created in your component state, you could set this up in **componentWillMount**.

 ```javascript